milmilkat/refactor-this/README.md

 # Changes

 ## Basic Refactorings
-- A new DB folder created
-- Handler moved to the DB folder
-- All DB transactions will take place in the DB Handler class
 - ConnectionString moved into Configurations
 - Removed static method that can return instances of the same ConString
 - No need for bool isNew
 - Some changes of consistency of Models

-## Extendibility
+## Extendibility with ORM
-- Helper classes inheritence from the main Helper
-- Using General formats, implementing something like Entity Framework
+- Using Entity Framework

 ## SQL Injection Prevention
-- Add with parameter for DB queries
+- Add with parameter for DB queries with has been covered with EF, removed dangerous ADO.Net lines

 ## Future
-- Making all calls to be async
+- Further extendibility consideration especially for Transactions
 - Documentation
 - Testing